linkerd/linkerd2/rautz/DESIGN.md

 negations that eliminate all possible overlaps.

-We could create a `HeaderRewritePolicy` that only applies to a `Server` and describes all possible rewrites on resource:
+We could create a `HeaderRewritePolicy` that only applies to a `Server` and describes all possible rewrites on a resource:

 ```yaml
 # Rules apply in order so that `x-foobar` is **always** cleared when